mrsaurabhtanwer/-Telecom-Customer-Churn-Prediction-App/README.md

 ## Contact

-For questions or collaboration, please contact [Your Name] or create an issue on GitHub.
+For questions or collaboration, please contact @mrsaurabhtanwer or create an issue on GitHub.

-# Telecom-Customer-Churn-Prediction-App
+Telecom-Customer-Churn-Prediction-App
 [App](https://telecom-customer-churn-prediction-app-mrsaurabhtanwer.streamlit.app/)